Buddy Bolden: Personal life

+In 1895–1896, Bolden began a relationship with Harriet "Hattie" Oliver, a woman several years his senior who lived in the same neighborhood.
+Their relationship was brief, and though they never married, she gave birth to their son, Charles Joseph Bolden Jr., on May 2, 1897.

 Further life and legend

 While there is substantial first-hand oral history about Bolden, facts about his life continue to be lost amidst colorful myth.
 Stories about his being a barber by trade or that he published a scandal sheet called The Cricket have been repeated in print despite being debunked decades earlier.